ErinMorelli/em-beer-manager/README.md

      <?php echo embm_beer_list( [exclude (optional)], [show_profile (optional)], [show_extras (optional)], [style (optional)] ); ?>

 This will display a formatted listing of all beers in the database.
-Optional attributes:
+Optional attributes for both shortcode and template tag:

 * __exclude={`"beer ids"`}__ (String separated by commas e.g. `"4,23,24"`)